Frequently asked questions about health insurance coverage options in Florida

 Read our overview of the Florida health insurance marketplace – including news updates and exchange history.

-During the open enrollment period for 2021 coverage, 2,120,350 people enrolled in individual market plans through the Florida health insurance marketplace.
-This was a record high, and the first time that Florida’s marketplace enrollment had surpassed 2 million people.
+During the open enrollment period for 2022 coverage, 2,723,094 people enrolled in individual market plans through the Florida health insurance marketplace.
+This was a new record high, far surpassing the 2.1 million people who had enrolled the year before.

 Although the Sunshine State has not embraced the Affordable Care Act from a legislative standpoint, the healthcare reform law has had some positive impacts there.

 Florida’s federally facilitated health insurance exchange has the nation’s highest enrollment numbers, all of whom have coverage for the ACA’s essential health benefits.
-And nearly 2 million of them are receiving premium subsidies, which make monthly health insurance premiums much more affordable than they would otherwise be.
+And more than 2.6 million of them qualified for premium subsidies during the open enrollment period for 2022 coverage.
+These subsidies make monthly health insurance premiums much more affordable than they would otherwise be.

 According to U.S. Census data, Florida’s uninsured rate was 20% in 2013, and had dropped to 12.5% by 2016 (it had risen slightly, to 13%, by 2018, and to 13.2% by 2019, mirroring a nationwide increase in the uninsured rate under the Trump administration).